Duet3D/wiki-content/User_manual/Machine_configuration/robot_geometric_algebra.md

 GA is like an onion, starting simple with option to solve complex problems with more advanced methods:
 - vector model for rotations in 3D space
-- homogeneous model in 4D space for translations
+- homogeneous model in 4D space
 - projective geometric algebra (PGA) in 4D space
 - conformal geometric algebra (CGA), 5-dimensional
-- even higher spaces like 6 and 9 dimensions
+- even higher spaces like 6 and 9 dimensions, supporting cubic, conic, quantum theory topics

 To optimize performance, simple problem can therefore solved by simple methods and use higher dimensions if needed.